alberzitas/world_weather_analysis/README.md

 ## Purpose and Overview

-The purpose of this project is to collect and present data for customers of PlanMyTrip to find the best hotel anywhere.
-To do this, we used Jupyter Notebook, MatPlotlib, and API calls to create a series of maps to describe the best itinerary for them.
+The objective of this project is to gather and present comprehensive data for PlanMyTrip customers, enabling them to discover the finest hotels worldwide.
+This endeavor involved utilizing Jupyter Notebook, Matplotlib, and API calls to construct a series of visually informative maps, facilitating the identification of optimal itineraries.

 ## Analysis

-The first step was to create a map of all the cities that fall into the range of preferred temperatures of the customers.
-To do that, we performed an API call and mapped all the hotels that were located within the preferred temperature range.
+The initial step entailed generating a map encompassing all cities that fell within the customers' preferred temperature range.
+To accomplish this, an API call was made, plotting the locations of hotels situated within the desired temperature range.

 ![](Vacation_Search/WeatherPy_vacation_map.png)

-Next, we found 4 cities that matched the customers' preferrences and created an itinerary for them using the same map that we had generated for the previous step.
-This time however, we created a route from each city to the next, highlighting a suggested path for the customers to take.
+Subsequently, four cities were identified that aligned with the customers' preferences, and an itinerary was meticulously curated.
+Utilizing the previously generated map as a reference, routes connecting each city were established, effectively outlining a recommended path for the customers to follow.

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)

-Finally, the names of the hotels and the cities on the itinerary are put on display for each location
+Lastly, the names of the hotels and cities featured in the itinerary were prominently displayed, enhancing the overall user experience and accessibility.

 ![](Vacation_Itinerary/WeatherPy_travel_map_markers.png)